Ifinity/ifinity-android-sdk/README.md

 ## Sample project

-Project described above is available online at http://gitlab.getifinity.com/ifinity/sdksample
+Project described above will be available shortly on our github account